RMariowski/Graphics-and-multimedia-laboratory/README.md

 ### 8 - Morphological Operations
 Write a program presenting the action of the 4 basic morphological operations (erosion, dilation, opening, closing) on binary image.

+### 9 - 2D Transformations
+Write a program that illustrates the basic geometric transformations (translation, rotation, scale, skew).

+### 10 - Triangle Texturing
+Write a program that applies a texture to a triangle.
+Vertices of triangles need to be specified by mouse.

+### 11 - Morphing
+Write a program that shows the effect of morphing.

+### 12 - 3D Solid
+1) Write a program for drawing cube or other solid in perspective projection.
+Implement the transformation of the solid (translation, rotation, scale and shearing).
+2) Add option to hide invisible faces.
+3) Add option to shading faces of solid (at least one source of light).

+### 13 - Project